Research in Mathematics

 To better reflect the diverse and interconnected research activities of our faculty, we have organized our strengths into four dynamic research clusters.
 Explore each cluster to learn more about the specific areas of focus and the faculty driving innovation.
 You can dive deeper into the specific research interests and publications of our dedicated faculty members by checking out the Faculty Directory.

-Developing and applying mathematical models, computational simulations, and statistical methods to understand complex biological systems.
+Developing and applying mathematical models, numerical methods, computational simulations, and statistical frameworks to study complex physical, engineering, and biological systems.

 Algebra, Geometry & Number Theory

-Studying fundamental algebraic, geometric, and arithmetic structures, including their interactions and applications.
+Studying fundamental algebraic, geometric, and arithmetic structures, including their applications in combinatorics, algebraic geometry, and cryptography.

 Analysis & Differential Equations

-Rigorous study of differential equations and dynamical systems, including nonlinear and stochastic PDEs, and integrable systems.
+Rigorous study of differential equations and dynamical systems, including nonlinear and stochastic PDEs, integrable systems, and numerical analysis.

-Theory and application of probability, stochastic processes, and advanced statistical methods, including high-dimensional data analysis.
+Theory and application of probability, stochastic processes, and advanced statistical methods, including random matrices and high-dimensional data analysis.

 Interdisciplinary Work